isomerpages/moe-lkybl/index.md

       url: /about-us/about-the-fund/
   - infopic:
       title: Empower yourself in your quest to be effectively bilingual!
-      description: Follow us on our Facebook and Instagram, and subscribe to our YouTube channel to be updated on interesting resources supported by LKYFB.
+      description: Follow us on Facebook and Instagram, and subscribe to our YouTube channel to be updated on interesting resources supported by LKYFB.
       image: /images/lkyfb_breakdancingv2.jpg
       alt: Follow us on Facebook, Instagram and YouTube
 image: /images/isomer-logo.svg